1640lab/wuijs-lib/README.md

 ## Overview

-WUI, an acronym for *Web User Interface JavaScript library*, is an open source JavaScript library for the rapid implementation of Web user interfaces composed of 25 classes, which can be used independently or together.
+WUI, an acronym for *Web User Interface JavaScript library*, is an open source JavaScript/CSS library for the rapid implementation of Web user interfaces composed of 25 classes, which can be used independently or together.

 <a name="classes-table"></a>